 Furthermore, since this is an ability, you are still free to cast a spell with your action if you so choose!

-As the Druid levels up, their abilities begin to show some of the trickier sides of their fey nature.
-Protecting the party while they rest, using secret fey passages to teleport around a battlefield, and more allow the Circle of Dreams Druid to be difficult to pin down.
+As the Dreams Druid levels up, their abilities begin to show some of the trickier sides of their fey nature.
+Protecting the party while they rest, using secret fey passages to teleport around a battlefield and more means that the Circle of Dreams Druid is difficult to pin down.

 So we lightly touched on the Circle of Dreams Druid’s abilities when talking about their role in the party, but let’s really dig in now!

-This Circle’s abilities do a wonderful job at highlighting the Druid’s fey nature.
+This subclass’s abilities do a wonderful job of highlighting these Druids’ fey nature.
 With some cleverness and creativity, mechanics and flavor combine to create something truly incredible with this subclass!